 Following World War II, the majority of the destroyer escorts were decommissioned a few years later.
 The ships did not see service in Korea nor Vietnam.
 Some of the destroyer escorts were sold and transferred to foreign countries.
 Rudderow-class ships also remained in the U.S. Navy's Reserve Fleet until the final ones were decommissioned in the early 1970s.

-A model of a Rudderow-class destroyer escort is on display "In Harm's Way: Atlantic" exhibit at the National Museum of the U.S. Navy, Bldg.
-76.
+A model of a Rudderow-class destroyer escort was on display "In Harm's Way: Atlantic" exhibit at the National Museum of the U.S. Navy, Bldg.
+76, until 2022.

 A name board from USS Daniel A. Joy (DE-585) is on display at the National Museum of the U.S. Navy, Bldg.
 76, Bay 8, Right Side, Board I.